-The IPCM provided statements of non-occurrence for the preceding twelve (12) months, indicting during that period he did not have any offenders placed in protective custody.
+The IPCM indicated for the preceding twelve (12) months, there have not been any inmates placed in protective custody due to PREA related incidents.

-Based upon the review and analysis of all the available evidence, the Auditor has determined the agency meets the standard regarding post allegation protective custody.
+Based upon the review and analysis of all the available evidence, the Auditor has determined the agency/facility meets the standard regarding post allegation protective custody.
 No recommendations or corrective action is required.